jms/tzLookupService/Readme.md

 Timezone lookup service

-tzLookupService provide the timezone name using the latitude and longitude it uses the data from the project
+tzLookupService is a hobby project to provide the timezone name using the latitude and longitude is written in golang and expose his functionality via web using GIN framework

+It uses the data from the project

 https://github.com/evansiroky/timezone-boundary-builder